larryTheCoder/ASkyBlock/README.md

 Releases have a clean version number, has been tested, and should be safe for production servers.

+### Note for developers
+This is an actively developed project.
+Pull requests are accepted if they address a specific issue and are of high enough quality.
+The best way to do a pull request is to file an issue, then say that you'll fix it so we know it's coming and can coordinate with you.

 ### License

 	This program is free software: you can redistribute it and/or modify